-Making a diagnosis helps to ensure that the best supportive care is given to your horse and that the correct preventative measures are put in place to stop the virus spreading.
-Not only will you get a diagnosis but you are also helping to monitor equine influenza activity in the UK.
-This allows us to study how the virus is evolving and helps us to make sure the right strains are recommended for inclusion in future horse vaccines.
-Ultimately this means that the most effective and up-to-date vaccines are produced to protect your horse from equine flu.
+Making a diagnosis helps to ensure that the best supportive care is given to your horse and that the correct preventative measures are put in place to stop the virus from spreading.
+Not only will you get a diagnosis, but you are also helping to monitor equine influenza activity in the UK.
+This allows us to study how the virus is evolving and helps us ensure the right strains are recommended for inclusion in future equine flu vaccines.
+This means that the most effective and up-to-date vaccines are produced to protect your horse from equine flu.